 In case you have installed a drainage system in your basement and outside around your foundation, you need to keep the drains clean or they won’t be able to serve their purpose.
 You can do so by making drain cleaning a part of your weekly chores.
 However, if you don’t have time for this, you can install drainage curtains.
 They will make sure the drains don’t get clogged and won’t affect the look of your yard since they are designed to look like loose gravel.
 By keeping your drains clean one way or the other, you will prevent water from pooling near your home and damaging your foundation.

 Although there are numerous landscaping tricks you can use to protect your foundation, you should keep in mind that they are not a substitute for standard home waterproofing measures.
-If you wish to keep your home safe from water damage, contact professional contractors in Birmingham, AL, and schedule a free inspection.
+If you wish to keep your home safe from water damage, contact basement waterproofing professionals in Birmingham, AL, and schedule a free inspection.
 Experts can examine your home, check for existing damage, and suggest repair services that will benefit your home.
 With help from professionals, you can ensure that your home is thoroughly protected from foundation damage.

 Trees You Shouldn’t Plant in Your Yard